Last updated: November 3, 2021

 Students will be able trace the path of energy through an ecosystem.

-Students learn about living and nonliving parts of ecosystems through one worksheet and two activities.
+Students learn about biotic (living) and abiotic (non-living) parts of ecosystems through one worksheet and two activities.
 (CLASSROOM ACTIVITY)

 Ecosystems are powered by the sun.
 Energy, in the form of sunlight, makes life as we know it possible.
 Air (specifically the oxygen, carbon dioxide, and nitrogen it contains), water, and the nutrients and minerals in soil make up the rest of the nonliving parts of an ecosystem.
 (Rock and dead organic matter will become soil in time.)